 The positive side of acceptance can have the power to change the trajectory of what has come to be seen as the norm.
-Wouldn’t it be wonderful if our sons and daughters become the generation to reverse the sexism, racism, ageism and any other destructive “ism” of society?
+Wouldn’t it be wonderful if our daughters and sons become the generation to reverse the sexism, racism, ageism and any other destructive “ism” of society?
 Wow.

 Eye Opening Lists!